Geneva Protocol: Negotiation history

-As protective equipment developed, the technology to destroy such equipment became a part of the arms race.
-The use of deadly poison gas was not only limited to combatants in the front but also civilians, as nearby civilian towns were at risk from winds blowing the poison gases through.
-Civilians living in towns rarely had any warning systems about the dangers of poison gas, as well as not having access to effective gas masks.
-The use of chemical weapons employed by both sides had inflicted an estimated 100,000-260,000 civilian casualties during the conflict.
-Tens of thousands or more, along with military personnel, died from scarring of the lungs, skin damage, and cerebral damage in the years after the conflict ended.
-In 1920 alone, over 40,000 civilians and 20,000 military personnel died from the chemical weapons effects.

 The Treaty of Versailles included some provisions that banned Germany from either manufacturing or importing chemical weapons.
 Similar treaties banned the First Austrian Republic, the Kingdom of Bulgaria, and the Kingdom of Hungary from chemical weapons, all belonging to the losing side, the Central powers.
 Russian bolsheviks and Britain continued the use of chemical weapons in the Russian Civil War and possibly in the Middle East in 1920.

 Three years after World War I, the Allies wanted to reaffirm the Treaty of Versailles, and in 1922 the United States introduced the Treaty relating to the Use of Submarines and Noxious Gases in Warfare at the Washington Naval Conference.
 Four of the war victors, the United States, the United Kingdom, the Kingdom of Italy and the Empire of Japan, gave consent for ratification, but it failed to enter into force as the French Third Republic objected to the submarine provisions of the treaty.